neutrinojs/neutrino/packages/library/README.md

 <script src="https://unpkg.com/redux-example"></script>
 <script>
   const { createStore } = window.redux;
-  window.reduxExample // ...
+  window.reduxExample; // ...
 </script>
 ```

 ### Source minification

-By default script sources are minified in production only, using webpack's default of
+By default script sources are minified in production only, using webpack's
+default of
 [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin).
-To customise the options passed to `TerserPlugin` or even use a different minifier,
+To customise the options passed to `TerserPlugin` or even use a different
-override `optimization.minimizer`.
+minifier, override `optimization.minimizer`.

 _Example: Adjust the `terser` minification settings:_